gradle/gradle/design-docs/repository-transports.md

 ## Support publishing to a Ivy repository backed by AWS S3

-## Support publishing to a maven repository declared with 'sftp' as the URL scheme, using password credentials
+## Support publishing to a Maven repository declared with 'sftp' as the URL scheme, using password credentials

 ### Test cases